Stanko Mršić

 Stanko Mršić (born 12 September 1955) is a Croatian professional football manager and former player.

 Managerial career

 Mršić began his managerial career at Cibalia in 1993 and since then he also has managed other 1.
 HNL clubs, among them Zadar, Varteks, Šibenik, Osijek and Međimurje.
 He holds the record for most managed matches in 1.
 HNL history with over 300 games.
-He managed in 482 Croatian footbal league matches in total over the different divisions.
+He managed in 482 Croatian football league matches in total over the different divisions.

 On 12 March 2019, he was named the new manager of back then still Bosnian Premier League club GOŠK Gabela.
 After GOŠK got relegated to the First League of FBiH, Mršić decided to leave the club.